Graduate Research Innovation Exchange

 • GRIE is open to all WPI PhD candidates, MS students engaged in thesis or similar research, or MS candidates completing a course- or program-related capstone project.

 • Although presentations may have multiple authors, including the faculty advisor(s), there should be one lead author registered and presenting.
-The lead author MUST be the graduate student and only this student will be considered for awards.
+The lead author MUST be the graduate student.

-• Only one presentation will be accepted per student; it is the student’s responsibility to have his/her presentation recorded according to competition guidelines.
+• Only one presentation will be accepted per student; it is the student’s responsibility to have his/her presentation poster printed for the event.

-• Prepare your presentation to appeal to both experts and non-experts in your field as judge expertise may vary.
-You must be able to clearly explain your research to a wide range of judges and audiences.
+• Prepare your presentation to appeal to both experts and non-experts in your field.
+You must be able to clearly explain your research to a wide range of audiences.

 Preparation support for Graduate Research Innovation Exchange